 The AANS notes that a herniated disc could be the result of an injury, such as one that you might suffer because of a car accident.
 Your herniated disc may cause a series of secondary consequences that harm you in a number of negative ways.

-For a free legal consultation with a herniated disc lawyer serving Cincinnati, call (614) 538-1116
+For a free legal consultation with a herniated disc attorney in Cincinnati, call (614) 538-1116

 The Secondary Consequences of a Herniated Disc